yash7488/Data_Keeper/README.md

 ## Prerequisites

-Before running Quickshorts, ensure that you have the following software installed:
+Before running Data_Keeper, ensure that you have the following software installed:

 -   Node.js: Make sure you have Node.js installed on your system.
 You can download it from the official Node.js website and follow the installation instructions for your operating system.